 The Partnership's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Partnership's internal control over financial reporting based on our audit.
-We are a public accounting firm registered with the PCAOB and are required to be independent with respect to the Partnership in accordance with the U.S. federal securities laws and the public public public and regulations of the Societies and Evaluation of the PCAOB. applicable rules and regulations of the Securities and Exchange Commission and the PCAOB
+We are a public accounting firm registered with the PCAOB and are required to be independent with respect to the Partnership in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.